How to choose a Christmas plant for a gift

 Amaryllis:

 The amaryllis is a flowering bulb from south Africa.
 (Amaryllis belladonna) An amaryllis will have several long thin leaves and 1 or 2 leafless stems, each producing 2-4 flowers.

 The flowers come in many colors but white and red are most common around the holidays.

-An amaryllis is generally purchased in the flower bud stage, but may already be blooming.
+An amaryllis is either sold as a bulb or in the flower bud stage, but may already be blooming.
 Each stem only blooms once.

 • Plant Care: An amaryllis is easy to keep alive but the cycle of blooming and dormancy can be confusing.
 After it's initial holiday blooms, the amaryllis will appear to die off.
 It will then start to sprout again.
 These leaves will grow quite long but will not produce a flower stalk.
 This set of leaves will die off in autumn.
 If you allow the bulb to become dormant in autumn, it will bloom again for the holidays.
-Here are my instructions for Forcing Your Amaryllis To Bloom Again

 • What to consider: Very easy to keep alive, not as easy to make bloom again, though it will continue to grow.
 Many people toss these after the holidays.